Magnus Carlsen: Play Magnus

 In October 2013, Carlsen co-founded a company, Play Magnus AS, with Espen Agdestein and Anders Brandt.
 Based in Oslo, Norway, Play Magnus' first product was an iOS app, called Play Magnus, that allows the user to play a chess engine created using a database of thousands of Carlsen's recorded games from the age of five and up.
 Carlsen stated he wished for the app to encourage more people to play chess.

-In March 2019, Play Magnus AS merged with Chess24.com, consolidating into the Play Magnus Group.
+In March 2019, Play Magnus AS merged with chess24.com, consolidating into the Play Magnus Group.
 On 8 October 2020, Play Magnus Group was listed on the Oslo Stock Exchange.
 Magnus Chess, an entity controlled by Carlsen and his family, then owned 9.5% of Play Magnus Group.

-In August 2022, Chess.com finalised an offer of acquisition for Play Magnus Group, which officially closed on December 16, 2022.
+In August 2022, Chess.com finalised an offer of acquisition for Play Magnus Group, which officially closed on 16 December 2022.
 As part of the acquisition, Carlsen signed as a brand ambassador for Chess.com.

+Take Take Take

+In October 2024, Magnus Carlsen cofounded Take Take Take.
+It was the first app in Chess World which offered text-based commentary to fantasy chess, from live games to post-game recaps, and from challenges to some app exclusive content.
+Take Take Take then partnered with Chess.com to jointly organise Champions Chess Tour Finals in December 2024.